Not sure how to encourage self-sufficiency and independence in your tween and teen? This advice can help!

-Before jumping in with a suggestion for improvement, try to think of ways to get your teen to think for himself.
+But before you jump in with a suggestion for improvement, try to think of ways to get your teen to think for himself.
 He’ll appreciate the chance to think independently rather than being lectured to.

-#4: Encourage (gently) and avoid criticism
+#4: Gently encourage and avoid criticism

-It can be difficult to look at our maturing children and wonder why they haven’t mastered certain tasks yet – such as keeping a neat room or waking up on time.
+It can be difficult to look at our maturing children and wonder why they haven’t mastered certain tasks yet – such as keeping a room neat or waking up on time.

 But criticizing their lack of growth will only discourage them and make them feel incapable of having ownership over the task.

 Instead, look for the good and point it out.
 But be careful not to lavish teens with too much praise.
 Most teens would rather have it be accepted and natural for them to be taking the next step towards adulthood rather than pointing out their growth.